-DEKALB COUNTY, Ga. - A woman said her DeKalb County home has been hit by burglars not once, but twice.
+DEKALB COUNTY, Ga.
+(FOX 5 Atlanta) - A woman said her DeKalb County home has been hit by burglars not once, but twice.

-Lolita Manghram lives on Bermuda Court just off of Wesley Chapel Road near Decatur.
+Lolita Manghram lives in a neighborhood just off of Wesley Chapel Road near Decatur.
 She said this not the first time thieves have targeted her family.
 She said it happened before when she lived in Gwinnett County.
 Now she is fighting back by putting the surveillance video online.

 “I feel violated because you don't know if you are being watched,” said Manghram.

-“I was held at gunpoint in Lawrenceville by 3 men in masked and the the other two times I was not at home and they broke in and took my property,” said Manghram.
+“I was held at gunpoint in Lawrenceville by three men in masked and the other two times I was not at home and they broke in and took my property,” said Manghram.

 She said police have told her if no one is shot or more than $10,000 in property is stolen, the case is not a priority.

-“They explain because of the workload that the county has, somethings like this is not going to be on their priority list.
+“They explain because of the workload that the county has, something like this is not going to be on their priority list.
 I posted it on Facebook,” said Mangrhram.